Why Does Net-Print Charge for Printing?

 The Net-Print service is a "university service center," which means that it must recover all of its costs.
 It is not subsidized by Cornell University, in part because the amount of printing varies enormously from one student to another.

 Net-Print's costs include printers, printer supplies and maintenance, servers, development and marketing staff, and overhead.
-In order for Net-Print to be reliable, we have to use quality printers, reliable servers, and competent staff.
+In order for Net-Print to be reliable, we use quality printers, reliable servers, and knowledgable staff.